 1. Experimental space definition

-You start by choosing the type of experimental space.
+You start by choosing the type of experimental space in which your experiments are defined.
 Currently there are two options:

 Factorial, where you specify the experimental space as a list of experimental parameters

 (e.g. concentrations, temperatures, etc), and of the discrete values each parameter may take

 when you execute an experiment.
 The experimental space is given by all possible combinations of values,

 one for each parameter.

 Mixture, where you specify the experimental space as a list of experimental parameters,

 and a range of integer values that each parameter may take.
 These values correspond to the number of